-- D number of guaranteed erases of flash erase blocks (typically ~ 10 for NAND flashes); - L the number of levels in the tree. - m the number of eraseblocks used in the superblock management scheme without the anchor eraseblocks, i.e. the number of chain eraseblocks plus one (the super eraseblock). - M the total number of non-bad eraseblocks on the JFFS3 partition. - n the branching factor (fanout) of the tree. - N the number of sectors per eraseblock. - S the size of the JFFS3 flash partition.
+- D the number of guaranteed erases of flash eraseblocks (typically ~ 105 for NAND flashes); - H() the hash function JFFS3 uses to calculate names' hash for keys. - I inode number. - K, K_x tree's keys. - k, k_x keys' fields. - L the number of levels in the tree. - m the number of eraseblocks used in the superblock management scheme without the anchor eraseblocks, i.e. the number of chain eraseblocks plus one (the super eraseblock). - M the total number of non-bad eraseblocks on the JFFS3 partition. - n the branching factor (fanout) of the tree. - N the number of sectors per eraseblock.